 Motorcycles offer an exhilarating way to explore our beautiful state.
-It would be hard to beat hopping on your bike and hitting the open road, with the wind whipping in your face, as you make your journey through the Great State of Louisiana.
+It would be hard to beat hopping on your bike and hitting the open road, with the wind whipping in your face, as you make your journey through the great state of Louisiana.
 Many of the features that make motorcycles so appealing, though – the open air, the feeling of the road flying beneath your feet – also make motorcycle travel particularly dangerous for you and the other drivers on the road.

 For a free legal consultation, call 800-537-8185

 The risk of personal injury to motorcycle riders is also heightened.
 While someone driving a car is in some ways protected by the vehicle, motorcycle riders have no such luck.
 If you’re thrown from your bike, there’s little separating your body and the road other than whatever you happen to be wearing.
-So motorcycle riders, take heed: enjoy the wind in your face, but be careful out there.
+There are no seatbelts, no airbags, and certainly no metal frames and crumple zones.

 to find a Morris Bart office near you.